-Di-Ellen Davenport is a fabulously creative artist who likes to garden Flea Market style.
+Di-Ellen is a fabulously creative artist who likes to garden Flea Market style.
 When you see her photos you will get a peek into her unique, talented mind.
 She has what I need …the ability to put things together in a unique way.
 How does she do it?
 Just read and you will love Di-Ellen and her work as well.

 She says, “I have always, ALWAYS loved old galvanized pieces, and wheel barrows, tools, chicken feeders, machinery…any old farm detritus really.
-When I was young I knew an elderly couple that had the sweetest, most charming, crooked, old Maine farm house, filled to the brim with rag rugs, flocked wall paper, quilt-covered couches, hobnail lamps, painted furniture and just so many other warm and wonderful bits.
+When I was young I knew an elderly couple that had the sweetest, most charming, crooked, old New England farm house, filled to the brim with rag rugs, flocked wall paper, quilt-covered couches, hobnail lamps, painted furniture and just so many other warm and wonderful bits.
 Everything practical…everything beautiful.
 And the outside was just as amazing and cheerful…giant rhubarb plants as big as a car, lilacs that were generations old, potted flowers and apple trees, metal troughs and watering cans… I really think that is where it all began for me.

 I remember thinking “This is how I am going to live!”
 Years later, some folks at work were chatting about their gardens…they asked me if I liked to garden…When I confirmed that I did, they asked, “Oh, what kinds of plants do you have?”
 It was then that I realized it…I have a junk garden!
 Sure, I have potted flowers, perennials in raised beds, and a few window boxes, but mostly I had junk…beautiful, glorious JUNK!!!”